Kalyanbabuallamudi/dsa-pathfinding-visualizer/README.md

 2. **Set Start and End Nodes**: Click on tree nodes to set the starting and ending points.
 3. **Add Obstacles**: Click on tree nodes to add/remove obstacles.
 4. **Run the Algorithm**: Hit the "Run" button to see the algorithm in action and watch the animation.
-5. **View Algorithm Insights**: Open the browser console to view live updates of the algorithm’s progress, which will provide detailed insights into each step of the pathfinding process.
+5. **View Algorithm Insights**: Open the browser console to view live updates of the algorithm’s progress, which will provide detailed insights into each step of the path finding process.

 ## License